Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Methods

 \subsection{PMS contribution}

-We follow the evolution of PMS stars with and without mass accretion.
-To this end, we use the stellar evolution calculation code MESA version 8845 (Paxton et al. 2011, 2013, 2015).
-Since the default MESA code does not include a module for zero-metallicity Pop~III stars, we set the stellar metallicity to be the lowest available value of $Z = 0.005 \Zsun$, and assume that a Pop~III stellar SED is well approximated by that of a $Z = 0.005 \Zsun$ star with the same mass.
+We consider two independent models ;one with PMS stars with fixed masses and the other model with accreting protostars.
+To this end, we use the stellar evolution calculation code \textsc{mesa} version 8845 (Paxton et al. 2011 ).
+Since the default \textsc{mesa} code does not include a module for zero-metallicity Pop~III stars, we set the stellar metallicity to the lowest available value of $Z = 0.005 \Zsun$, and assume that a Pop~III stellar SED is well approximated by that of a $Z = 0.005 \Zsun$ star with the same mass.
 For accreting protostars, we do not include the contribution from accretion luminosity.
-We have checked that the evolutionary tracks calculated by MESA approximately match to those calculated by another numerical code of Hosokawa et al. (2013).
+We have checked that the evolutionary tracks calculated by \textsc{mesa} approximately match those calculated by another numerical code of Hosokawa et al. (2013).
+For our first models without mass accretion, we consider a large number of stellar masses with $M = 0.1, 0.2, \cdots, 1, 2,\cdots, 10, 20, \cdots, 100 \Msun$.
+With our set-up, MESA code makes an initial guess for stellar structure by using n=1.5 polytropes (Ushomirsky et al. 1998; Paxton et al. 2011, ).

-We adopt the fully convective star of Ushomirsky et al. (1998) as our fiducial model of the initial stellar structure.
-We use the BT-Settl model to calculate the spectra of PMS stars (Allard et al. 2012).
-In practice, we input the temperature and the surface gravity calculated by MESA to the BT-Settl code to obtain the spectrum of an individual PMS star.
+We use the BT-Settl model to calculate the spectra of PMS stars (Allard, Homeier \& Freytag 2012).
+In practice, we input the temperature and the surface gravity calculated by \textsc{mesa} to the BT-Settl code to obtain the spectrum of an individual PMS star.
 For accreting protostars, we consider the gas accretion rate as a primary physical quantity that determines the final stellar mass.
 We assign a constant accretion rate to each star and follow the PMS evolution.
 Figure 1 shows the evolutionary tracks for PMS stars with different masses (top panel) and with different accretion rates (bottom panel).